solv-us/server/README.md

 ### Prerequisites
 Solv.us server runs in a Node.js environment, so make sure [Node.js](https://nodejs.org/en/) is installed on the computer you intend to run this server on.

-Download the latest version from [the Release tab](https://github.com/solv-us/server/releases).
+Download the latest version from [the Releases tab](https://github.com/solv-us/server/releases).
 Place the file wherever you want your projects to live, navigate there in your terminal and then run:

 ```
 cd path/to/the/folder